Welcome to the Marriage Builders® Discussion Forum

 This is a community where people come in search of marriage related support, answers, or encouragement.
 Also, information about the Marriage Builders principles can be found in the books available for sale in the Marriage Builders® Bookstore.

-If you would like to join our discussion forum, please read the Announcement Forum for instructions, rules, & guidelines.
+If you would like to join our guidance forum, please read the Announcement Forum for instructions, rules, & guidelines.

 The members of this community are peers and not professionals.
 Professional coaching is available by clicking on the link titled Coaching Center at the top of this page.